yuliadm/mixComp/paper.md

 ![Scaled Hankel determinants for a normal mixture](figures/p_art_2.png)

 As a real-world example consider the Children dataset (from the Annual Report of the pension fund S.P.P. of 1952), initially introduced in [@thisted].
 It entails data on 4075 widows who recieved pension from the fund, with their number of children being the variable of interest.
-For example, there are 3062 widows without children, 587 widows with one child, etc. Many authors have noted that this data is not consistent with being a random sample from a Poisson distribution since the number of zeros found in the data is too large.
+Many authors have noted that this data is not consistent with being a random sample from a Poisson distribution since the number of zeros found in the data is too large.
 Thisted approached this by fitting a mixture of two populations, one which is always zero and one which follows a Poisson distribution.
-We want to investigate how the Hankel matrix methods compare when fitting the data to a mixture of Poissons.
+We  investigate how the Hankel matrix methods compare when fitting the data to a mixture of Poissons.

-The estimation process starts with the construction of the `datMix` object.

 ``` r
 # convert the data to vector: